Hyperobjekt/debt-collection-lab/README.md

 There is a data preparation step that performs the following actions:

-- loads the source lawsuit data (`/data/lawsuits_data.csv`)
+- loads the source lawsuit data (`https://debtcases.s3.us-east-2.amazonaws.com/lawsuit_data.csv`)
-  - TODO: pull from S3 source
 - aggregates tract level data to counties and states
 - aggregates zip code level data to states
 - shapes data into format needed for tracker